paulkernfeld/contiguous-data-in-rust/README.md

 fn main() {
     let my_data: Box<[i8]> = MY_DATA.iter().cloned().collect();

-    // We need to take a slice b/c we can't compare boxed and fixed-size arrays directly assert_eq!(&my_data[..], MY_DATA);
+    // We need to take a slice b/c we can't compare boxed slices and fixed-size arrays directly assert_eq!(&my_data[..], MY_DATA);
 }
 ```

+Because the size isn't known at compile time, a boxed slice can _only_ live on the heap.

 ## `Vec`